 The instinct theory states that motivation depends on an organism’s biological make-up.
 Animals are born with specific, pre-programmed innate knowledge about how to survive and reproduce.
 Darwin explained the survival of an organism as resulting from the instinct for survival.
 The first behaviorists also recurred to instincts to explain motivation.

 Ethology, including the contributions of Konrad Lorenz, Nikolaas Tinbergen, Karl von Frisch, and Irenaus Eibl-Eibesfeldt, defined instincts as unlearned behaviors and responses.
 The drive reduction theory assumes that animals have needs, which motivate them to behave in specific ways.
 Drives are internal states of arousal, e.g., hunger and thirst, which the organism attempts at reducing.
 The organism seeks to reestablish homeostasis.
-The approach of the early ethologists, though not any longer entirely satisfactory, is still useful to understand behavior at a particular level.
+Though no longer entirely satisfactory, the early ethologists’ approach is still helpful to understand behavior at a particular level.

 Explaining behavior in terms of instincts proved unsustainable because we could always coin a new instinct to describe an unexplained behavior.
 Sociobiology attempted to remedy that.
 Evolving from the instinct theories of ethology, it added a crucial genetic component to motivation.